Bernd Schuster

-Bernd Schuster (born 22 December 1959) is a German former professional footballer of the late 1970s through early 1990s, who won club titles playing for the Spanish sides FC Barcelona (1980–1987) and Real Madrid (1988–1990).
+Bernd Schuster (born 22 December 1959) is a German former professional footballer of the late 1970s through early 1990s, who won club titles playing for the Spanish sides Barcelona (1980–1988) and Real Madrid (1988–1990).
 He played as a midfielder and was nicknamed "der Blonde Engel" (the Blond Angel).
 After retiring as a player, he managed a number of European clubs, including Real Madrid, taking them to the league title in the 2007–08 season.

 Club career

 Schuster started his professional career with 1.
 FC Köln at age 18 in 1978 after a number of promising performances with the West German Under-18 National team.
 Schuster left Köln after the 1980 European campaign to sign with Spain's FC Barcelona, where he flourished.
 During his career, he played for clubs Real Madrid, Atlético Madrid and Bayer Leverkusen.
 At his final team, the Mexican side Pumas de la UNAM he appeared in ten matches in spring 1997.